sorsini4/EGTProgrammingChallenge/README.md

     2. ` java -jar target/ProblemOne-0.0.1-SNAPSHOT.jar `
     3. Output will be printed to the console following this step

     Disclaimer --> I am working on a Mac, I tested these programs on an Ubuntu VM and they worked fine.
+All I had to do was install MongoDB
+                   (for Problem One) on my VM.
+I did that with the following command:

+                   ` sudo apt install mongodb `

 III.
 Necessary Technologies